 - Provider Language Competency Study: The Provider Language Competency Study (i.e., Spanish Language Audit) is conducted annually to verify Spanish-speaking staff is available to IEHP's Members.
 This annual study assessed the availability of Spanish speaking staff at the Providers office.
 The results were grouped into PCPs, OB/Gyn.
 Providers, and Vision Providers.
-The methodology from 2021 to this year was changed due to DHCS expanding the number of threshold languages for San Bernardino County.
-In 2021, it was just Spanish, and in 2022 it includes Spanish, Chinese (which includes Mandarin and Cantonese), and Vietnamese.
+The methodology of targeting threshold languages continues from 2022.
+In 2021, it was just Spanish, in 2022, it is now Spanish, Chinese (which includes Mandarin and Cantonese), and Vietnamese.
 For each metric set, IEHP met the goal of at least 85%.
 This means that for PCP and high-volume/impact specialist offices and for each threshold language, 85% of the offices confirmed either through fax or phone that the language is spoken at the office. - Provider Network Status Study: The purpose of the Provider Network Status Study is to ensure IEHP is compliant with CMS, DHCS, and DMHC regulatory standards for time, distance, and Provider to Member ratios, as well as to monitor NCQA guidelines.
 Regulatory agencies establish these standards to ensure adequate access to primary and specialty care for Members.
-All Network Providers (including Non-Physician Practitioners, Midlevels, and Extenders), and Facilities, with a select specialty or facility type, active as of 11/01/2022, are included.
+All Network Providers (including Non-Physician Practitioners, Midlevels, and Extenders), and Facilities, with a select specialty or facility type, active as of 11/01/2023, are included.
 The goal of the study for time (minutes) or distance (miles) is to achieve at least 90% compliance for non-NCQA specialties.
 Another goal of the study is for the Provider to Member ratios to meet or exceed the required number of Providers in each specialty.
-The results of the 2022 Provider Network Status Study reveal that all Provider types and Facilities met the time/distance standards.
+The results of the 2023 Provider Network Status Study reveal that all Provider types and Facilities met the time/distance standards.
 Overall, all 86 of the time/distance standards were met.
 For the Provider to Member ratio, 89 out 98 standards were met which resulted in a 91% compliance rate.
 The Providers, which are below the standard, are in the following Specialties: General/Family Practice Primary Care, Cardiology, Pain Management, Bariatric Surgery, Neurology, Pulmonology and Urology.
-This was due to a change in methodology for the Provider counts in 2021 and a continued increase in membership.
+This was due to a change in methodology for the Provider counts in the previous year and a continued increase in membership.